literalgarage/feedcraft/README.md

 # Feedcraft

 **WARNING**: This is extremely preliminary code.
-You should probably not use it for anything at the moment.
-But let me know if you are interested in helping out!
+You should not use it for _any reason_.
+But if you're interested in helping out, please do say hello!

 Feedcraft is a modern, typed, deeply tested RSS, ATOM, and JSON Feed parser and generator library for Python.